thatmanspr/Scriptee/REFERENCE.md

 ```
 :rename OLD NEW
 :rename "OLD MAN" "YOUNG MAN"      (quote multi-word names)
+:rename OLD NEW --all              (also sweep ACTION/DIALOGUE prose)
 ```

 Sweeps every CHARACTER cue matching `OLD` (case-insensitive) to `NEW`, preserving any `(V.O.)`/`(CONT'D)`-style extension.
 One undoable step (`u` reverts the whole sweep).

-Only touches CHARACTER cues — not mentions of the name in ACTION prose or DIALOGUE.
+By default that's *all* it touches — a mention of the name in ACTION prose or DIALOGUE is left alone.
+Add `--all` (or `-a`) to also replace whole-word, case-insensitive mentions of `OLD` in the same line types `:pdf char` searches (ACTION + DIALOGUE by default, configurable via `character_export.search_in` — see [Config reference](#config-reference)).
+Each prose match is reshaped to match its own capitalization — ALL CAPS stays ALL CAPS, "Title Case"/"Sentence case" becomes Title Case, anything else becomes lowercase — so a sweep doesn't leave a stray "JOHN" or "MARK" sitting in the middle of a sentence.
+That's a heuristic: unusual capitalization in the source can still come out wrong, so skim the result. `--all` does not follow `character_export.aliases` — it matches `OLD` literally, the same as the cue sweep.
 See [Limitations](#limitations).

 ## `:dual` — dual (simultaneous) dialogue